campaignmonitor/createsend-python/README.md

 # createsend

-A python wrapper for the createsend API v3.
+A python library which implements the complete functionality of v3 of the createsend API.

 ## Installation